jamylab/2015-nba-draft-unit3/README.md

   >
   >- The better a player's stats, the better their chances of getting drafted

-## **Repository Users**
-Users can use this subset of data and the information provided in order to create their own subset of data and explore the dataset.
+## Who maintains the repository?
+The data used in this repository is located here: [2015 NBA Draft Combine](https://data.world/achou/nba-draft-combine-measurements/workspace/file?filename=2015_nba_draft_combine.csv)
+> Users may be prompted to provide their email and create a password in order to access the data.
+As previously stated this repository was created for a class project and because the draft picks can not be changed at this point, there will be no updates to this repository.